IRT-Open-Source/scf/README.md

 The STLXML W3C XML Schema is a tool to check if the XML representation of the EBU STL files conform to the expected structure.
 Files that don't conform will most probably fail the STLXML to EBU-TT conversion or will lead to unexpected results.

 #### STL2STLXML
-The STL2STLXML script decodes the EBU-STL file and exports it in a XML representation that can be used for further processing with XML technologies or for debugging purposes.
+The STL2STLXML script decodes the EBU STL file and exports it in a XML representation that can be used for further processing with XML technologies or for debugging purposes.

 #### STLXML2STL
-The STLXML2STL module converts an XML representation of EBU-STL to a binary file that conforms to EBU-STL.
+The STLXML2STL module converts an XML representation of EBU STL to a binary file that conforms to EBU STL.

 #### STLXML2EBU-TT
 The STMLXML2EBU-TT XSLT transforms an XML representation of an EBU STL file into an EBU-TT that conforms to EBU Tech 3350 (EBU-TT Part 1).
 It follows the guideline provided by EBU Tech 3360 version 0.9.